tlswg/tls13-spec/draft-ietf-tls-tls13.md

   The server MUST generate a fresh value for each ticket it sends.

 ticket_nonce
-: A unique per-ticket value.
+: A per-ticket value that is unique across all tickets issued on this connection.

 ticket
 : The value of the ticket to be used as the PSK identity.